dekoder/secframe/content/_index.md

 ---
 title: "Security Frameworks For Everyone"
 ---
+## Welcome to Secframe

+Thanks for taking a look at my adventure that attempts to get people and companies into a better security mindset.

 # Increase Your Security Footprint

 Conquer security challenges with best in class solutions.  **Cost effective, quick deployments** that close many of the traditional security gaps.